b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

-Also this time, the assumption is fulfilled, and now for the unpaired test.
+Also this time, the assumption is fulfilled (`p-value` > 0.05), and now for the
+unpaired test.

 ```jl
 s = """